bazelbuild/proposals/designs/2022-09-12-native-launchers-python.md

 # Proposal

-Extend the native launcher functionality to all platforms and use it to locate the relevant Python interpreter and python program in the `runfiles` tree to launch the `py_binary`.
+Extend the native launcher functionality to all platforms and use it to locate the relevant Python interpreter and Python program in the `runfiles` tree to launch the `py_binary`.
 No assumptions should be made about the target platform.

 In pseudo-code, the proposal is as follows: